wavebyrd/great_expectations/docs/docusaurus/docs/cloud/overview/automating_rules.md

 ### Volume

-To detect non-increasing volume, we automatically generate a rule to [**expect table row count to be between**](/reference/learn/data_quality_use_cases/volume.md#expect-table-row-count-to-be-between) with dynamic parameters that test that the current validation run has more rows than the previous run.
-If the row count shrinks or stays the same between runs, this Expectation will fail.
+To detect anomalies in row count, we automatically generate a rule to [**expect table row count to be between**](/reference/learn/data_quality_use_cases/volume.md#expect-table-row-count-to-be-between) a forecasted range that tests that the current validation run doesn’t deviate significantly from historical patterns.
+For example, if there is a sudden increase when volume has been stable or stagnation in a season when volume typically grows, then this Expectation will fail.

 ### Completeness